tk3369/BinaryTraits.jl/docs/src/guide.md

 ```

 The `check` function returns an `InterfaceReview` object, which gives you the
 validation result.
-Continuing with the same example above:

 The warnings are generated so that it comes up in the log file.
-The following text
-is the display for the `InterfaceReview` object.
-It is designed to clearly show you
+The following text is the display for the `InterfaceReview` object.
+It is designed
-what has been implemented and what's not.
+to clearly show you what has been implemented and what's not.

+!!! note
+    When you define composite traits, all contracts from the underlying traits must be
+    implemented as well.
+If you have a `FlySwim` trait, then all contracts specified
+    for `CanFly` and `CanSwim` are required even though you have not added any new
+    contracts for `CanFlySwim`.

 !!! note
     One way to utilize the `check` function is to put that in your module's `__init__` function